oroinc/orocommerce/src/Oro/Bundle/ApplicationBundle/Resources/doc/getting-started.md

 How to register bundles
 -----------------------

-To register *bundles* and *exclusions* application uses almost the same approach as in the old structure (see DistributionBundle/README.md) with a small difference.
+To register *bundles* and *exclusions* application uses regular OroPlatform approach with a small difference.
 Default application named **admin** uses block `bundles` from bundles.yml, and all other applications use their own blocks named by the pattern `bundles_<application_name>`.